 The SWQB may require the ongoing procurement of products, including items and services.
 Depending on the procurement, the SWQB may be involved in the development of the requirements or specifications for a contract with vendors for products.
 If the use of the product could influence the quality of environmental programs or data, then consultation with technical staff, the Project Manager(s), Program Manager(s) and the QAO is required as the specifications are being developed.
-If the items or services will be purchased through an ongoing Price Agreement (which allows the products listed in the agreement to be available for purchase by other state agencies), the SPD will issue an ITB for the items or services.
+If the items or services will be purchased through an ongoing Price Agreement (which allows the products listed in the agreement to be available for purchase by other state agencies), the SPD will issue an Invitation to Bid ("ITB") for the items or services (see Table 2).
 Depending on the procurement, representatives of the SWQB including the QAO may participate in the technical evaluation of the responses to the ITB.
 After technical and administrative review, the SPD will issue a Price Agreement for the products that were described in the ITB.

 Upon receipt of the products, technical personnel evaluate the products for conformance to requirements and specifications.
-If they conform to the requirements and specifications, the technical staff member communicates to the BFM that payment should be approved.
+If they conform to the requirements and specifications, the technical staff member certifies the invoice and routes it, with proper documentation, to the SWQB financial team for processing.